Multicultural Affairs & Community Engagement

 Dr. Kimberly A. Barrett

-Vice President for Multicultural Affairs and Community Engagement
+Vice President for Multicultural Affairs & Community Engagement

 Ms. Patricia D. Jones